SVN-ICP: Uncertainty Estimation of ICP-based LiDAR Odometry using Stein Variational Newton: Experiments and Results

 To evaluate both odometry performance and the estimated uncertainty, we use two public datasets: \textit{SubT-MRS} \cite{Data_subtmrs} and \textit{GEODE} \cite{Data_geode}, which encompass representative LiDAR-degraded scenarios.
 While the \textit{SubT-MRS} dataset primarily features mixed indoor environments, the \textit{GEODE} dataset additionally includes challenging outdoor scenarios such as off-road trails and waterways.

-We have re-implemented the \steinICP based on its original implementation\footnote{\revised{[Online] https://bitbucket.org/fafz/stein-icp.}}.
+We have re-implemented\footnote{[Online] https://github.com/msp666/SteinICP-Odometry-and-Mapping.} the \steinICP based on its original implementation\footnote{[Online] https://bitbucket.org/fafz/stein-icp.}.
 Since the original \steinICP performs frame-to-frame matching, we provide an enhanced version, \SVGDICP.
 This enhanced variant follows the same odometry pipeline as \SVNICP but employs SVGD as the optimization scheme.
 All experiments are conducted on a desktop equipped with an Intel i7-8086K CPU, \SI{32}{GB} of RAM, and an NVIDIA GTX 1080 Ti GPU. \makeSubTMRSTable